-Chaskiel and Chaya Krongold seated with Nachman, Baruch, and Guta standing behind them
+Chaskiel and Chaya Krongold seated with Nachman, Fajga, Baruch, Gutta, and Hershel standing behind them

 Chaskiel and Jonasz’s parents, Szmula and Bracha Perla Krongold had many other children including: Baruch Yisrael, Hitza Chaya, Rachel, Pryva Shandla, Sura Roize, Rivka, Marmita and Golda.

 Chaskiel and his wife Chaya were the parents of Nachman, Baruch, Hershle, Feiga, Shmuel (who died before the Holocaust), Chana and Guta.
 They lived in a beautiful villa.
 Chaskiel and Chaya, and several of their children, died during the Holocaust.